CLUS-Werbeagentur/Simplistic-SEO/readme.txt

 1. Optimize title tag and meta description directly from the post screen.
 On the right you will see how your website will look like in Googles search results.

 == Changelog ==

+= 1.3 =
+*Release date: 2017-05-31*

+* Reduced the priority of the SEO metabox on the post screen to 'low'.
+* Fixed a bug with placeholders in the preview of the title tag.

 = 1.2 =
 *Release date: 2017-05-29*